ipo-exe/planslab/README.md

-There is some physical justification for the `TWI` standard formula, which was derived mathmatically after a set of assumptions.
+There is some physical justification for the `TWI` standard formula, which was derived mathematically after a set of assumptions.
 We invite you to come with some new hypothesis for a saturation propensity index.
 For instance, here we provide a new saturation propensity index, the `HTWI`, which uses the `HAND` (height above the nearest drainage) and `TWI` in a composite formula: